soyzamudio/blog/blog/i-built-a-waitlist-tool-in-2-5-months.md

 ---
 title: "I Built a Waitlist Tool in 2.5 Months - Here's What I Learned"
-date: '2025-12-04'
+date: "2025-12-04"
-description: 'A candid look at building ReferralLoop from scratch: the problems I saw, tech decisions, challenges faced, and lessons learned for fellow indie hackers.'
+description: "A candid look at building ReferralLoop from scratch: the problems I saw, tech decisions, challenges faced, and lessons learned for fellow indie hackers."
-author: 'Jose Zamudio'
+author: "Jose Zamudio"
 tags:
-  - 'Indie Hacking'
+  - "Indie Hacking"
-  - 'Startup Journey'
+  - "Startup Journey"
-  - 'Product Development'
+  - "Product Development"
-  - 'Waitlists'
+  - "Waitlists"
-  - 'Lessons Learned'
+  - "Lessons Learned"
 ---

 Building a product from zero to launch in 2.5 months is intense.
 It's also one of the most rewarding experiences I've had as an indie hacker.
 In this post, I'm sharing the real story behind building ReferralLoop—the problems I saw, the decisions I made, the challenges I faced, and what I'd do differently if I started over.